hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 If the matching template itself is prefixed with -RE- then it is interpreted as a regular expression based matching template, instead of the programs internal logic.
+In this case to ignore case, one will have to use -RE-(?i).

 NOTE: a token is a alphanumeric word with spaces around it, so each word in a string is a token.

+entTypeTmpls correspond to matching templates used wrt finding suitable entity types.
+While entNameTmpls correspond to finding matching entity names.

 ex: search_data("direct index fund tata")
 ex: search_data("fund tata index direct")